 GENERAL REQUIREMENTS FOR THE MINOR

-A minimum of 18 semester hours in anthropology must be completed with an average of C (2.0) or better.
+A minimum of 18 semester hours in anthropology must be completed with a grade of C (2.0) or better in each course.
 Nine of the 18 hours must be upper division and nine must be taken from UC Denver faculty.

 Take Three of the Following (9-11 credit hours):